samaydhawale000/MusicMix_Project_Unit-6/README.md

 ## About

--TECHBAZAAR is an e-commerce web site for tech related products, designed to provide a user experience.
+MusicMix is an impressive Spotify clone, designed to offer a great user experience and Awesome Music Experiences for users

 ## Tech Stacks and Libraries used